synlp/.github/README.md

 |TD4DA|[Entropy-based Training Data Selection for Domain Adaptation](https://aclanthology.org/C12-2116/)|--|Chinese, English|
 |GM4DA|[Using a goodness measurement for domain adaptation: A case study on Chinese word segmentation](https://aclanthology.org/L12-1580/)|--|Chinese|

-[T-DNA](https://github.com/shizhediao/t-dna) is recommended because it uses the state-of-the-art Transformer architecture.
+**Model Recommendation**: [T-DNA](https://github.com/shizhediao/t-dna) is a Transformer-based language model for domain adaptation, which can be used easily.

 ## Language Resource